alexharri/website/posts/reusing-objects.md

 }
 ```

-We're doing a few things here:

- 1. Computing some properties and defining some methods.
- 2. Spreading the workbook (`this`) into a new object, alongside the properties and methods.

-Creating the properties and methods does not seem very expensive.
-However, the sheer number of repitions starts to create issues.
-Creating 10 properties and methods for 12,000 cells results in 120,000 properties and methods to compute and allocate.
-That's a lot.
+A key observation is that not all of the properties and methods are necessarily used.

+Whether a piece of information is used during evaluation depends entirely on the cell's formula, and the functions it invokes.
+By computing all properties ahead of time, we expend a fixed amount of effort for a variable amount of benefit.

-In addition to the properties and methods, the `Workbook` class itself was quite large.
-Assigning it into a new object required assigning 30+ methods into a new object.
-Repeated 12,000 times, that becomes significant amount of work.
+In addition, the `Workbook` class is quite large, containing >30 methods and properties.
+Assigning those to a new object is costly.

-As we saw in the profiler, this amounted to 12.5% work done during recalculation.

 ## Eliminating the fixed cost

-To reduce the work we were doing, we want to do a few things:

- 1. Do not compute properties ahead of time.
-Compute them lazily on-demand.
- 2. Do not spread `this` into a new object for each evaluation.
+As with any performance optimization, the solution is doing less work.

-The first step in doing less work is to lazily compute the properties.
-This could be done with getters:
+The first way to do less work is to lazily compute information, which we implemented through the use of getters.

 ```tsx
 const method1 = ...;